-- Cut the thinly sliced pork belly into bite-sized pieces and mix it with the grated garlic and ginger, along with the soy sauce and let it marinate while you prepare the other ingredients.
+- Cut the thinly sliced 150 grams pork belly into bite-sized pieces and mix it with the grated 7 grams garlic and 7 grams fresh ginger, along with 1 tablespoon soy sauce and let it marinate while you prepare the other ingredients.

-- Use your hands to squeeze out as much of the juices in the kimchi as possible into a bowl and set this aside.
-You can add the squeezed kimchi into the bowl with the pork belly if you’d like.
+- Use your hands to squeeze out as much of the juices from 250 grams kimchi as possible into a bowl and set this aside.
+You can add the squeezed kimchi into the bowl with the pork belly if you'd like.

 - Heat a large non-stick pan over medium heat.
 Add the marinated pork belly and squeezed kimchi, and spread everything out into an even layer.
 Let this mixture fry undisturbed until the pork belly starts to render out some fat and the kimchi starts to brown (about 1-2 minutes).
 If you are using a leaner cut of meat, you will need to add oil to the pan.